KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-raw-phenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 teaching: 10
 exercises: 10
 questions:
-- "How to select an experiment and it's subsequent datails from Helium Data Exporter?"
+- "How to select an experiment and its subsequent datails from Helium Data Exporter?"
 - "How to download both pedigree and categorical data from Helium Data Exporter?"